AI.24 Foxhunter

 The AI.24 Foxhunter was an aircraft interception (AI) radar carried by the Panavia Tornado ADV fighter aircraft (known as the Tornado F3 in Royal Air Force service), which gave it an all-weather, day-and-night, beyond-visual-range engagement capability.

 Production

 The radar was manufactured by GEC-Marconi subsidiaries and other partners, with major parts from Ferranti.

-Despite initial problems, (the radar was several years late and 60 per cent over budget) successive upgrades constantly improved the RAF's Tornado F3 fleet.
+Despite initial problems, (the radar was several years late and 60% over budget) successive upgrades constantly improved the RAF's Tornado F3 fleet.